 Secure a lid and shake well to combine, therefore making sure the honey is mixed throughout.

-First, strip the kale leaves off of the stems, discarding the stems and roughly chopping the leaves.
-Next, wash and spin-dry (or pat dry with a kitchen towel) the kale leaves before adding them to a bowl and drizzling them with a teaspoon of olive oil and a pinch of kosher salt.
+First, strip the kale leaves off 1 bunch of kale, discarding the stems and roughly chopping the leaves.
+Wash and spin-dry (or pat dry with a kitchen towel) the kale leaves before adding them to a bowl and drizzling them with a teaspoon of olive oil and a pinch of kosher salt.
 Use your impeccably clean hands to massage the oil and salt into the kale leaves.
 Doing this will make the leaves more tender.

 Finally transfer the kale and fennel to a serving platter or bowl before topping with thinly sliced radishes, oranges, and then the chopped fennel fronds.

 Drizzle with the clementine yogurt poppy seed dressing and then scatter the pomegranate seeds over top.

 Season the salad with more freshly ground black pepper and then serve immediately.
 As you can see, this salad is pretty simple to pull together.
 With that said, you can definitely prep most of everything (except the clementines) the day before.
 But because of the citrus juice in the dressing, I would not recommend making that too far in advance.

 Like Christmas on a plate, this salad is colorful and light, bursting with flavor and perfect for the holidays!
 The citrus is a nice contrast with the earthy kale, licorice flavor of the fennel and tart pomegranate arils.

 Buy the Cookbook: Simply Scratch : 120 Wholesome Homemade Recipes Made Easy Now available on Amazon »